carlos-afonso/measles/index.md

 ## NYC Measles Cases by Neighborhood

+The visualizations in this section highlight the locations of the neighborhoods affected by the Measles Outbreak, on the NYC map.

-The animated GIF below shows the NYC Measles Cases by Neighborhood, alternating (every 3 seconds) between the number of **all** the cases since the beginning of the outbreak (from 1 Sep 2018 to 29 Apr 2019) and the number of the **new(est)** cases (from 23 to 29 Apr 2019).
+The animated GIF below shows the NYC Measles Cases by Neighborhood, alternating (every 3 seconds) between the number of **all** cases since the beginning of the outbreak (from 1 Sep 2018 to 29 Apr 2019) and the number of the **newest** cases (from 23 to 29 Apr 2019).

 <img src="images/nyc_measles_cases_by_neighborhood_geoplot_all-new.gif" style="max-height:700px; height:96%; width:auto; margin:auto; display:block;">